ember-learn/ember-blog/source/2020-01-17-the-ember-times-issue-131.md

 ### [567. `@use` decorator](https://github.com/emberjs/rfcs/pull/567)

-The `@use` API will leverage autotracking to solve two core issues:
+The `@use` API will leverage autotracking to solve two issues:

 - Allow Glimmer components to define a behavior with its own lifecycle, independently of the template
 - Provide a standard way to mix declarative and imperative code